Oh What A Knight

 This was my favourite Levada walk in Madeira, the route follows a very narrow and exposed Levada alongside the side of a cliff to a waterfall which you can walk behind.
 What’s more its super easy work only 140m of elevation gain.
 If I was to recommend one levada walk it would be this one.

-Although an easy trail the route follows a very narrow Levada which is built into the side of the cliff.
-The path is less than a metre wide in places and is very exposed, with steep drops down into the valley below.
+Although an easy trail the path is less than a metre wide in places and is very exposed, with steep drops down into the valley below.
 If you have a fear of heights then this path may not be for you.

 Canical to Boca Da Risco